binkley/homebrewery-files/warpipes.md

 | 3 | _General Retreat_, _Pipes of Haste_, _Pipes of Slow_, _Shattering Pipes_ |
 | 4 | _Pipes of Pain_, _Tiring Tones_ |

+_**Final Notes.**_ 6 charges.
+Listeners hear _The Minstrel Boy_ with chaotic altered notes.
+Destruction ripples outward from you in a 30-foot _[Emanation](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#EmanationAreaofEffect)_.
+Each creature within hearing makes a Constitution saving throw.
+On a failed save, a target takes 10d6 Thunder damage and has the _Unconscious_ condition.
+On a successful save, a target takes half as much damage only.

+You can continue playing up to 1 minute with _Concentration_ and no change to your location.
+While you continue playing in this fashion each target in range takes 2d6 Bludgeoning damage.

 _**General Retreat.**_ 3 charges.
-You play a quick, urgent march.
+You play _The Black Bear_, a quick, urgent march.
 Choose a number of creatures you can see within 60 feet of you, up to your proficiency bonus.
 Each chosen creature can use its _Reaction_ to immediately move up to its speed without provoking opportunity attacks.

 _**Giving the Thumb.**_ 1 charge.
 You play mocking notes to cast the [Vicious Mockery](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#ViciousMockery) cantrip.